Wilfongjt/source-data/README.md

 ## Conventions and Expectations
 ### Open Data Portals
+An Open Data Portal stores digital versions of places, things, and ideas.
-* Using third party Open Data Portals via an API is preferred to copying a dataset to the Citizen Labs' open data portal
+* Using third party Open Data Portal is preferred to hosting open data in Citizen Labs' open data portal, Using the Citizen Labs’ open data portal is preferred using nothing
-* Documentation on how to interface with a specific open data portal should be included in an application's repo
 ### API
+Application Programming Interfaces are a fundamental part of sharing.
 * An API is preferred to a direct connection to a database.
 Direct connections are discouraged.
 * Maintainers should keep Citizen Labs’ API keys in a secure place
 * Developers should keep personal/development API keys in a secure place
 * Originators should not need API keys
 ### Versioning
-Versioning is a way to allow structural changes to a table without breaking consuming applications.
+Versioning allows structural changes in a table to occur without breaking the application(s).
 Well at least not breaking them right away.
 * Be nice to other applications sharing a dataset by versioning
 * A new version is required when a column name changes
 * A new version is required when adding a column to an existing version
 * Versions should be few, no more than 3 version are in the open data portal at a time
 * When a fourth version is required, the first version is removed
-### Clean File Names
-Clean files are final version of a dataset before it is transferred to the open data portal
-*    data.world use the clean file name as its default when naming a table
 ### Table Names

 * A noun is preferred to a verb when naming tables
 * Plurals are preferred to singular nouns when naming tables
 * Underscores are the preferred separator.
 Spaces and hyphens are not recommended.